ibm-cloud-docs/cloud-activity-tracker/reference/at_cli_cloud.md

 <dt>--retention value, -r value</dt>
 <dd>(Optional) Sets the number of retention days. <br> The default value is *-1* days.</dd>

+<dt>--at-account-level, -a</dt>
+<dd>(Optional) Set this parameter to list information about the retention period for events that are stored in every space domain and in the account domain.

 </dl>

 **Example**